chrjxj/triton_trtllm_tools/inference_perf/README.md

 Customer want to use real world data (prompts) and test real model (instead of random weights).

 Triton's `perf_analyzer` is general for any request, not designed for LLM.
-Triton's `GenAI-Perf` is built on top of `perf_analyzer`, closer to the user needs, but still miss some function support and flexibility, e.g. count tokens, supporting streaming mode.
+Triton's `GenAI-Perf` is built on top of `perf_analyzer`, closer to the user needs

 Givn the LLM inference latency, python's I/O performance won't likely inject signficant overhead on client side when sending/generating requests.